e-Contract/commons-eid/README.md

 The Maven project site is hosted at e-contract.be: https://www.e-contract.be/sites/commons-eid/

-Issues can be reported via github: https://github.com/e-Contract/commons-eid/issues
+Issues can be reported via Github: https://github.com/e-Contract/commons-eid/issues

 Also check out the eID Applet mailing list for announcements: https://groups.google.com/forum/#!forum/eid-applet